-- Business: you are an investor who has a proposition for an innovative business in Denmark (excluding those in retail, restaurants, import and export, etc.) and you wish to apply for the start-up visa granting residence in Denmark.
+- Business: you are an investor who has a proposition for an innovative business in Denmark (excluding those in retail, restaurants, import and export, etc.) and you wish to apply for the Denmark startup visa granting residence in the country.

 You can always reach out to our agents specializing in Denmark immigration if you have questions about these types of permits.